petroakzhygitov/nest-ios-sdk/README.md

   }
   ```

+## General iOS application workflow

+Before reading, observing or writing any data to Nest structures or devices you should implement user authorization.
+So, the general application workflow should be following:

+1. Authorize user with Nest using predefined `Connect with Nest` button (`NestSDKConnectWithNestButton`) or by manually handling authorization dialog with authorization manager class (`NestSDKAuthorizationManager`).

+2. Read/Observe/Write structure, devices or meta data.

 ## Connect with Nest

 The Nest SDK for iOS enables people to connect your Nest product app with their's personal Nest account.